Insurance Essentials for Pediatric Patients

 - The amount can vary by the type of service.

 - You may also have a co-pay when you get a prescription filled.

 What types of insurance coverage are available for children?

-- This is coverage associated with mom or dad’s employment.
-Family premiums to include the employee + dependents are usually available.
+- This is coverage associated with a parent's employment.
+Family premiums that include the employee + dependents are usually available.

 - As a result of the Affordable Care Act, children may stay on their parent’s insurance coverage until age 26.

 - Healthcare Marketplace (“Obamacare”) plans